A Tribute to the Seniors

 Many seniors live well beyond their retirement age and some have reached 90 years and above.
 They probably obey the commandment of God and are still productive in their later life.
 Praise and thank God for His love and mercy.

-Five of these seniors are mentioned in this article and they are Elder H. M. Hwang, Sis.
-Mary S. N. Chung, Dn.
-H. K. Ho, Ada Driscoll and Frances Martin.
-The first three are members of our church and the last two are members of the Second Mile Club.
+Five of these seniors are mentioned in this article and they are Deacon Zacchaeus Wong, Sis.
+Lee Yeng Wong, Elder H. M. Hwang, Sis.
+Mary S. N. Chung, Deacon H. K. Ho, Ada Driscoll and Frances Martin.
+The first five are members of our church and the last two are members of the Second Mile Club.

 Elder H. M. Huang, 97 years